 What goes wrong leaving WooCommerce.

 Variable products mapped wrong.
 Woo's variable + attribute model maps to Shopify's variant model badly via automated tools — SKUs duplicate, inventory desyncs, prices land wrong.
+Shopify now allows 2,048 variants per product, but still only 3 options.
+If your product has four or five attributes, one of them has to become something else, and no tool makes that call for you.

 What I migrate.